 To show the conflict of separation between sadness and anger, I wanted to have the lion somehow hidden in the drawing.
 I tried a few sketches and then came across the logo for the Pittsburgh Zoo, which gave me the idea of using an illusion and make the trunk of the tree shaped like the silhouette of an angry lion.
 Then I added the bird, the house, and the moon to complete the composition.

 The second drawing is where I resolve the conflict between the symptom and the shadow.
 Which means in this case to bring the lion out of its hiding place and calm him down so he's no longer angry and the bird can be his friend.
 Free from the lion the tree can relax and transform into a baobab, and the moon makes way for a shining sunny day.
-I wondered about the house, but it didn't fit in the new composition so I just left it out.
+The house didn't fit in the new composition so I just left it out.
+Then again, baobabs are hollow trees and sometimes used as shelter.

 The first one is a ceramic figurine of a bird and lion by Lisa Larson.
 She has a whole collections of animal figurines, all completely charming.
 My mom had a ceramic studio when I was a kid and I remember making a series of animals.
-In some ways the process I'm going through to fill in the shapes in photoshop is kind of like sculpting clay, gradually improving a form by adding and subtracting.
-To me pixels are just like clay ;).
+The process of filling in the shapes in Photoshop is to me like sculpting clay, gradually improving a form by adding and subtracting.

 The other discovery I made was the children's book The Lion and the Bird by Marianne Dubuc.
 It's the story of a lion who rescues a wounded bird and they becomes friends.
 The lion carries the bird on his head and brings him into his house.
-Kind of strangely similar to my story, no?
-And the author is French Canadian just like me!
-When I first made the drawings I didn't put a house in the second one because there was no room for it, but when searching for a baobab image to put in this post I saw that they are hollow trees.. and sometimes used as a house.
-Fun coincidence!
+Strangely similar to my story!